0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 As expected, setting `x` from its default value of zero to a non-zero value the most expensive.
 Conversely, it is the cheapest when you try to update `x` to the same value.
 This is considered a no-op so you only need to pay for a cold access (2,100 gas) and a non-zero to non-zero storage update (100 gas).

-Astute readers may notice that the cost for the `setX()` function of the last two scenarios is identical.This is because, with optimizations enabled, the compiler is smart enough to recognize that earlier assignments in the `MultipleSstores` contract can be disregarded.
-If compiler optimization is disabled in the foundry.toml file, you will able to see the additional gas costs arising from the multiple assignments.
+You may be wondering why the costs for the `setX()` function of the last two scenarios are identical despite assigning a value `x` multiple times in the `MultipleSstores` contract.
+Since optimizations are enabled, the compiler is smart enough to recognize that only the last assignment matters so it disregards the earlier assignments i.e. it is effectively only assigning a value to `x` once.

-As demonstrated in the examples above, the cost of executing the `SSTORE` opcode is exceedingly high, surpassing the costs of nearly every other opcode.
-This observation highlights a potential optimization opportunity: how can we minimize the use of `SSTORE`?
+{% tip(header="Tip") %}
+You can temporarily disable optimizations in the foundry.toml file to see a gas difference between the last two scenarios.
+{% end %}

 ## Optimizations

-As explained in the [opcodes](#opcodes) section, our focus will be on gas optimization methods that can help with minimizing the use of `SSTORE` and `SLOAD`.
-These techniques comprise of:
+Now that we have a good understanding of the `SSTORE` and `SLOAD` opcodes, we can start exploring different strategies to help with minimizing the use of these two opcodes.
+These techniques include:

 - [Avoid zero values](#avoid-zero-values)
 - [Storage packing](#storage-packing)